Distributions defined by q-supernomials, fusion products, and Demazure modules: Distributions defined by -supernomials

 where the components on the right-hand side are independent.
 Since $\vJn$ is a linear image of $\vBn_\vL$ it is clear that $\vJn$ is asymptotically normal.
 The assertion about the covariance matrix is obvious. \end{proof}

-It is clear from \autoref{cor2} that under the conditions of \autoref{thm3} the number of admissible partitions is asymptotically normal, with expectation of order $N^2$ and variance of order $N^3$.
-The final condition of \autoref{propqm} is fulfilled since the coordinates of the $\vB(i)$ are binomially distributed and therefore have central fourth moments of order $L_i^2$.
-The boundedness condition of \autoref{lemvarr} is fulfilled since $\vJn_i\leq \sum_{k=1}^{m} \vLn_k$.
-We give some explicit results for the case $\vLn=({\bf 0},N) \in \mathbf{Z}_+^m$.
+It is clear from \autoref{cor1} that under the conditions of \autoref{thm3} the number of admissible partitions is asymptotically normal, with expectation of order $N^2$ and variance of order $N^3$.
+The final condition of \autoref{prop1} is fulfilled since the coordinates of the $\vB(i)$ are binomially distributed and therefore have central fourth moments of order $L_i^2$.
+The boundedness condition of \autoref{lemvarr} is fulfilled since $\Jn_i\leq \sum_{k=1}^{m} \Ln_k$.